sunpho84/e-snort/README.md

 Enable memory
 Added unroller for
 Tuple
+Components
+Tensor from nissa

 TODO
 ---

-Components
-- where do we put F and Comps?
-- maybe we call it callableExpr
+Binder
+Assign

 Enable vectorization

-Tensor from nissa
 Reducer from nissa
 Grid from...?